hsnyder/FMacro/README.md

 ### Undefining macros

-Any user-defined macro can be undefined with `!%undef` folled by the macro name.
+Any user-defined macro can be undefined with `!%undef` followed by the macro name.

 ### Including macros from another file